Jorge-Hoyos/certifications/aws/practitioner/notes/cloud-concepts-and-technology.md

 ### EB Notes

 - There is no additional charge for AWS Elastic Beanstalk.
 You pay for AWS resources
+- Limited in what it can provision and its not programmable

 ## **Lets look at cloudformation**

 ---

+> turns infrastructure as a code

+- be deployed in multiple regions
+- codify an entire environment
+- automating entire infrastructure
+- spend less time managing resources
+- create a template that describes the resources
+- takes care of the provisioning and configuration
+- FREE
+  - the resources are not free
+- Provision almost any service and is programmable

+## **Architecting for the cloud - best practices**

+### Traditional computing vs cloud computing

+- IT assets as provisioned resources (Cloudformation)
+- Global, available and scalable capacity
+- Higher level managed service
+  - Machine learning (sage maker)
+- Built-in security
+- Architecting for cost
+- Operations on AWS

+### Scalability

+- Scale up
+  - t2 micro to t2 large

+- Scale out
+  - multiple instances
+  - stateless applications (doesn't store information)
+  - Distribute load to multiple nodes
+  - stateless components (easier to scale)
+  - stateful components (store information, RDS, or any DB)
+  - Implement session affinity
+    - sticky sessions (stuck to a particular EC2 instance)
+  - Distribute processing
+  - implemented distributed processing
+    - Have multiple instances processing data

+### Deposable resources instead of fixes servers

+- instantiating compute resources
+  - bootstrapping
+- golden images (AMIs)
+- containers
+- hybrid (containers and ec2)

+- IaC
+  - Cloudformation

+### Automation

+- Serverless management and deployment
+  - all you need to worry is the deployment
+- Infrastructure management and deployment
+  - AWS EB
+  - Amazon EC2 auto recovery
+  - AWS SSM
+  - AS
+- Alarms and events
+  - Cloudwatch alarms
+  - cloudwatch events
+  - lambda schedule events
+  - AWS WAF security automation
+    - web application firewall
+    - respond automatically

+### Loose coupling

+- well defined interfaces (using APIs)
+  - API GW
+    - Create APIs and expose them to the internet
+- Service discovery
+  - Allows an component of AWS automatically discover another component of aws
+  - implement service discovery
+- Asynchronous integration
+  - Components that communicate asychronally
+- Distributed systems best practices
+  - graceful failure in practice (error.html in s3)
+    - Report to the admins

+### Services not servers

+- manged services
+- serverless architectures

+### Databases

+- Aurora
+  - Compatible with MySQL and PostgreSQL
+  - scalability
+  - 6 copies of the date in 3 AZs
+  - High availability
+  - anti-patterns
+    - no need for joins or complex transactions, use no-sql

+- DynamoDB
+  - Scalability
+  - High availability
+    - multi AZ
+  - Anti patterns
+    - joins or complex transactions (rds)
+    - large binary files (s3)

+- data warehousing (redshift)
+  - Scalability
+  - High availability
+  - anti-patterns
+    - not meant for OLTP

+- Search
+  - Cloudsearch
+  - amazon elastic search

+- graph databases
+  - amazons neptune

+### managing increasing columns of data

+> datalake: architectural approach that allows you to store massive amounts of data ina a central locations so that its readable available to be categorized, processed, analyzed and consumed by the organization

+- don't need to convert  to a schema
+- s3 is a perfect place to store data lakes
+- use athena's to run SQL queries on your database

+### removing single points of failure

+- introduce redundancy
+- detect failure
+- durable data storage
+- automated multi data centre resilience
+  - if 1 AZ goes down, go to the other
+- fault isolation and traditional horizontal scaling
+- sharding
+  - elastic map reduce
+  - split the data across multiple nodes

+### optimize for cost

+- right sizing
+- elasticity
+- rake advantage of the variety of purchasing options

+### caching

+- application caching
+  - elasticache
+- edge caching
+  - cloudfront

+### security

+- use aws features for defense in depth
+- shared security responsibility with aws
+- reduce privileged access
+- security as code
+  - hardened ec2 instances
+  - security patches
+- real-time auditing
+  - AWS inspector
+  - AWS cloudtrail

+## **Global AWS services**

+---

+- global
+  - IAM
+  - R53
+  - cloudfront
+  - sns
+  - ses

+- global views but are regional
+  - s3

+## **What AWS services can be used on premise**

+---

+### snowball

+- gigantic disk
+- 80 terabytes

+### snowball edge

+- same as snowball
+- cpu
+- deploy lambda on premise

+### storage gateway

+- stays on premises at all times
+- physical
+- virtual
+- caching your files then replicate files to s3

+### codedeploy

+- deploy code to ec2 instances and to on premise servers

+### opsworks

+- similar to elasticbeanstalk
+- uses chef (automated deployments)
+- deploy your application code to the ec2 instances as well to on premise

+### IOT greengrass

+## **Cloudwatch 101**

+---

+> monitoring service to monitor the aws resources, as well as the application that runs on aws

+- Monitors performance
+  - personal trainer looking at performance
+- monitors things like
+  - compute
+    - ec2 instances
+    - ELBs
+    - R53 health check
+  - storage and content delivery
+    - EBS
+    - storage gateway
+    - cloudfront
+  - host level metrics
+    - cpu
+    - network
+    - disk
+    - status check

+### cloudwatch tips

+- used for monitoring **performance**
+- monitors most of aws, and apps
+- create custom metrics
+  - database connections
+  - users connected
+- monitors every 5 minutes by default
+  - can have 1 minute intervals turning on detail monitoring
+- create cloudwatch alarms to trigger notifications

+## **AWS SSM**

+---

+> Allows to manage the ec2 instances at scale

+- multiple ec2 instances are called an ec2 fleet
+- install software on the instance (agent)
+  - the software connects the instance to SSM
+  - use SSM to
+    - run command to all instances at once
+    - patching
+  - Deploy the software in the on premise

+### SSM Tips

+- used to manage fleets of ec2 and VMs
+- a piece of sw is installed on each VM
+- can be on AWS and on-prem
+- integrates with cloudwatch to give a dashboard